Khazrak/JDocker/README.md

 * Build image from a Dockerfile
 * Pull Image
 * Get a tarball containing all images in a repository
+* Load a tarball with a set of images and tags into docker

 ### Misc
 * Exec Create